7 Places To Find Low-Income Apartments With No Waiting List

 4. Go Section 8

-This website is another way to locate low-income apartments with no waiting list.
+This website is another way to locate low-income housing with no waiting list.
 While having Section 8 makes it easier to find cheap housing here, it is not a necessity.

 Go Section 8 is a website that specializes in listing options for affordable housing.
 Because of this, it’s a great place to search for low-income housing.
 You’ll find a mixture of apartments, townhouses, and regular houses to choose from.